sofielloyd/final_project_SPA/README.md

 ## Method
 First, we have used ```tidyverse``` and ```dyplyr``` to do some data wrangling in order to get some data that we could work with.
 Second, we have used ```leaflet``` to plot an interactive map with the values from our HPI dataset, which where used to add a legend into our leaflet map.
 The other three parameters (GDP, Family and Health) were used to add some labels into our polygon data to give a pop-up infobox on each country.
-Thrid, we used ```raster``` to get the world climate in order to create a simply map with the annual mean temperature across the globe.
+Third, we used ```raster``` to get the world climate in order to create a simply map with the annual mean temperature across the globe.

 ## Usage